dylanesque/Cheatsheets/ts_in_react_cheatsheet.md

+# General TS

+- The `declare` keyword can be used in front of uninitialized variable declarations to prevent an error.
+This is called ambient declaration.

+# TS in React

 -When using CRA, use the `--typescript` flag after the project name to use TypeScript in the project, or for newer versions: `--template typescript`

 -Use the `.tsx` file extension when JSX is involved, and `.ts` when it isn't.